Medical Devices H-1B Sponsorship Jobs in Connecticut

 Get Access To All Jobs

-Job Roles in Medical Devices in Connecticut
+H-1B Medical Devices Job Roles in Connecticut

-Quality Control40 jobs
+Quality Control34 jobs

-Customer Service & Support36 jobs
+Customer Service & Support21 jobs

-Account Management32 jobs
+Account Management19 jobs

-Engineering (Non-Software)19 jobs
+Engineering (Non-Software)18 jobs

-See all 188+ Medical Devices Connecticut jobs
+See all 103+ Medical Devices H-1B Jobs in Connecticut

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Medical Devices Connecticut roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which medical devices companies sponsor H-1B visas in Connecticut?

-Several Connecticut-based and regional medical device employers have a documented history of H-1B filings, including Masimo, Purdue Pharma's device subsidiaries, and larger healthcare systems with in-house device divisions like Yale New Haven Health.
+Several Connecticut-based and regional medical device employers have a documented history of H-1B visa filings, including Masimo, Purdue Pharma's device subsidiaries, and larger healthcare systems with in-house device divisions like Yale New Haven Health.
 Multinational device companies with Connecticut offices, such as those in Fairfield County's biomedical corridor, also appear regularly in Department of Labor LCA disclosure data as H-1B sponsors.

 Which cities in Connecticut have the most medical devices H-1B sponsorship jobs?